Offshore Oil Drilling Platform

 Class I refers to exposure to gases, vapors and liquids, Group C to ether, Group D to hydrocarbons, fuels and solvents, and Division 2 to not normally present in an explosive concentration (but may accidentally exist)

 In order to satisfy the requirements, all electric controls are enclosed in NEMA 7/9 rated, heavy cast aluminum, classified explosion proof enclosures.
 This ensures that the electronics are fully protected and spark resistant, safe for environments where gas can be, but is not normally present.

 The requirement from Jacobs Engineering that no final welds be conducted during installation on-site at the oil platform made this project more complex than previous vertical lifts PFlow has built for offshore oil platforms.
-PFlow engineers worked closely with Jacobs to design the lift to accommodate a complete bolt-together process to align and attach the lifting equipment to the supporting lift structure.
+PFlow engineers worked with Jacobs to design the lift to accommodate a complete bolt-together process to align and attach the lifting equipment to the supporting lift structure.